Skip to main content.

 Transportation Initiatives

-• A free campus shuttle circulates from campus to both nearby villages hourly.
+• The free campus shuttle circulates from campus to both nearby villages hourly.

-• Build community with RideShare—can you share a ride one day a week?
+• Can you share a ride one or more days a week?

-• A free campus shuttle circulates from campus to both nearby villages hourly.
+• The free campus shuttle circulates from campus to both nearby villages hourly.

-• Build community with RideShare—can you share a ride one day a week?
+• Can you share a ride one or more days a week?

 Qualify for prime parking in the Olin and Main parking lots when you share a ride; be sure to get your RideShare dashboard sign from Security.
 You do not need a car to participate in RideShare.